nahuelbello/wolt_km_deduction/README.md

-This is a personal script made for myself to calculate tax deduction in Denmark based in how many km I made last year
+This is a personal script made for myself to calculate tax deduction in Denmark based km made last year.